 From an IT perspective, compliance is: The implementation of processes and actions that ensure and maintain proof of adherence to industry-specific mandates.
-These policies should apply to internal operations (company-wide) and external relationships (subject to contracts, regulations, laws, etc.) Compliance usually involves some sort of signed (digitally or otherwise) documentation that outlines the rules, expectations, acceptable use policies, and consequences for all parties involved in using company devices, software, systems, and networks if a violation occurs.
+In addition, these policies should apply to internal operations (company-wide) and external relationships (subject to contracts, regulations, laws, etc.) Compliance usually involves some sort of signed (digitally or otherwise) documentation that outlines the rules, expectations, acceptable use policies, and consequences for all parties involved in using company devices, software, systems, and networks if a violation occurs.

 We care about compliance and deliver through these Industry standards and regulations.

-Our company adapts to constantly changing standards and regulations to help provide ongoing compliance across all our services offerings.
+Finally, SUURV Technologies adapts to constantly changing standards and regulations to help provide ongoing compliance across all our services offerings.
 We continue to invest in automation to facilitate stronger controls.
 These enable us to respond quickly to changing regulatory and industry compliance requirements.